Ocarina of Time is reborn on Switch 2: our favorite Zelda returns, but Nintendo shows nothing

 It's a mechanic that says a lot about the project's ambition: Nebulae doesn't want to simulate a galaxy.
 It wants to simulate a society.

 The alpha is currently running on Android with over 5,000 active players and nearly 20,000 registered.
 Community feedback is described as encouraging.
 An iOS version is planned for after summer, and the PC version, fully optimised for large screens with 4K textures, will follow.
-The game runs on Unreal Engine with mobile/PC crossplay planned.
+The game runs on Unity with mobile/PC crossplay planned.

 On the business model: free-to-play on mobile with skins and cosmetic rewards, PC version sold on Steam with an exclusive skin bundle.
 Purchases are syncable between both platforms on a single account.